Making it through the Middle World often presents unique challenges.

-If one ventures into really remote Africa, roads take on a whole new meaning.
-They bring that kind of exciting uncertainty that one feels when one is unsure of what to expect in the next few moments.
-Those that are shown as major routes on touring maps usually actually exist, but they may turn out to be tortuous to navigate.
+For one, “road” may mean something quite different from our usual understanding.
+Those that are shown as major routes on touring maps usually do exist, but they may turn out to be tortuous to navigate.
 Tar surfaces are often so badly potholed that it makes more sense to drive along the shoulders.
 Problem is of course, all travellers tend to have the same idea, and road shoulders quickly deteriorate to the point of impassability too.

-Those shown on touring maps as secondary and smaller roads often do not exist on the ground; the ones actually on the ground may not be on the maps.
-Their state is typically near impassable.
-Surfaces are commonly badly rutted and pockmarked with potholes, in places several metres in diameter and deep enough to be major water obstacles when filled with rain water.
-Sometimes they simply run out without warning, or (even on main ones), one must be prepared to do impromptu repairs – sometimes to vehicles blocking the road with no way around!
+Those roads shown on touring maps as secondary and smaller, often do not exist on the ground.
+The ones that do, may not be on the maps.
+Some simply run out without warning.
+Their state is typically near impassable – surfaces badly rutted and potholed, some holes several metres in diameter and deep enough to drown a vehicle; one must be prepared to do impromptu road repairs, or even repairs to vehicles blocking your way.

 Some calamitous happening had befallen this steel bridge over a deep river gorge – months, possibly years back.
 The bridge deck was twisted up at a sharp angle diagonally across, and the near right-hand edge was bent up by about half a metre above the road surface, leaving a horizontal gap of about the same size between the deck and the landing.

 I had been wondering, as we approached along the road, about the grass growing through cracks in the tar and the leaves and lose soil blown over the surface that showed no sign of vehicle tracks; only human and bicycle.
 Now it was clear.
 The road was considered closed by all – no sign at the turn-off almost a day back though.